Linaro/lava/doc/v2/code-of-conduct.rst

 regardless of whether the message is public or not, it should still adhere to the relevant parts of this code of conduct; in particular, it should not be abusive or disrespectful.
-Assume good faith; it is more likely that participants are unaware of their bad behaviour than that they are intentionally trying to degrade the quality of the discussion.
+Assume good faith; it is more likely that participants are unaware of their bad behavior than that they are intentionally trying to degrade the quality of the discussion.

 Serious or persistent offenders will be temporarily or permanently